Bishop Tonnos Catholic Secondary School

-Bishop Tonnos Catholic Secondary School is a Catholic secondary school located in Ancaster.
+Bishop Tonnos Catholic Secondary School is a Catholic secondary school located in Ancaster, Ontario.
 It is part of the Hamilton-Wentworth Catholic District School Board and is home to students of eight feeder schools.

 History

 Founding

 Bishop Tonnos Catholic Secondary School was founded in 2004.
 In 2002, the Hamilton-Wentworth Catholic District School Board approved the construction of a new secondary school in Ancaster to alleviate overcrowding at St. Thomas More Catholic Secondary School on the West Mountain and St. Mary Catholic Secondary School in West Hamilton.

-An official ground breaking ceremony was held on May 22, 2003, on the grounds of the former 17.5 acre Marshall Potato Farm on Highway 53 just west of Fiddler's Green Road.
+An official groundbreaking ceremony was held on May 22, 2003, on the grounds of the former 17.5 acre Marshall Potato Farm on Highway 53 just west of Fiddler's Green Road.

-The school was officially opened in February 2005, and received its official blessing on April 17, 2005, by Bishop Anthony F. Tonnos, after whom the school was named.
+The school was officially opened in February 2005 and received its official blessing on April 17, 2005, by Bishop Anthony F. Tonnos, after whom the school was named.

 Construction

-The 178,000 sqft school was built at a cost of $24-million with a Ministry rated capacity of 1,250 students.
+The 178,000 sqft school was built at a cost of $24-million with a Ministry-rated capacity of 1,250 students.
 On June 20, 2016, the Board of Trustees approved the installation of a 110,000 sqft. artificial turf sports field at the school.
 A field blessing and dedication, officiated by Bishop Anthony F. Tonnos, was held on October 6, 2017.

 Charity work

 Students from Bishop Tonnos went on a mission trip to the Caribbean with Dominican Republic Education and Medical Support, or DREAMS, in 2019.
-DREAMS is a support program that provides students with a first-hand experience of life and living conditions in the developing south.
+DREAMS is a support program that provides students with a first-hand experience of life and living conditions in the developing South.
 Students built a two-room house in a mountain village.
-The schools also hosts charity events, such as movie-screening fundraisers.
+The schools also host charity events, such as movie-screening fundraisers.